-I can sign as many cards as you'd like (I recommend keeping it under 50 per mailing), but I charge $3 (U.S.) per card ($5 for "shadow signs").
+I can sign as many cards as you'd like (I recommend keeping it under 50 per mailing), I charge $5 (U.S.) per card and $8 for double "shadow signs".
 You may send check, money order, or a bank transfer using the Zelle service (please contact me to set up).
 Cash sent through the mail is not adviseable, but possible.

 Mark was born in Sitka, Alaska, a sublime but wet locale under the North Star.
 When younger, Mark wanted to be an astronaut.
 As a result, he started drawing pictures of outer space and flying saucers-soon including monsters and creatures in the illustrations.
 His appetite to draw grew as the years went by, but it wasn't until Mark was in Junior High School that he decided to pursue a career in art.

 After high school, Mark went to college at Gonzaga University in Spokane, Washington, to expand and hone his artistic talents.
 While there he took many classes outside of art because they provided information about a variety of subjects and helped Mark come up with ideas.
 In particular, he liked science courses.
 Following Gonzaga, Mark went on to receive his master's degree in fine arts at Washington University in St. Louis, Missouri.
 He then packed his bags and joined his friend Anson to work in Seattle.